Local moving companies in California

 Other considerations when moving to Dallas, TX

 - State licensing: In-state movers operating in the Lone Star State are legally required to be licensed by the Texas Department of Motor Vehicles (TXDMV), which issues 10-digit TXDMV numbers to commercial carriers.
-Make sure the moving company you use has a license before hiring them.
+Double-check that your moving company is properly licensed before booking.

 - State regulator: You can verify a Texas moving license and its status on the state regulator’s official website.